The star-square relation and the generalized star-triangle relation from 3d supersymmetric dualities I: Acknowledgements

 \section{Acknowledgements}

 It is a pleasure to thank Ilmar Gahramanov and Andrew P. Kels for the helpful discussions.
+We would like to thank Hesam Soltanpanahi for the warm hospitality at the Jagiellonian University (Krakow, Poland), where most of this work was completed.
 Mustafa Mullahasanoglu is supported by the 3501-TUBITAK Career Development Program under grant number 122F451.